Cake to bread transformation

 ** the sourdough should be freshly fed and grown in room temperature

-*** you should add some more if you are a sweet tooth
+*** you should add some more if you have a sweet tooth

 - Peel and mash the bananas very well with a fork.